Spatial CSIT Allocation Policies for Network MIMO Channels: Distance-Based CSIT Allocation

-In particular, the size of the distance-based CSIT allocation at any TX remains bounded in the extended model as the number of TX/RX pairs~$K$ increases:
+For clarity, we consider in the following that the interference level matrix is symmetric such that~$\Gamma_{k,i}=\Gamma_{i,k},\forall k,i$.
+It also corresponds to most of the practically relevant scenarios.
+Similar conclusions also hold in the asymmetric scenarios.

+An important property of a CSIT allocation is its scaling behaviour as the number of TX/RX pairs increases.
+It is clear that this property depends on the network geometry.
+For example, if all the TX/RX pairs are collocated, full CSIT sharing is required while it may not be the case in typical network deployment scenarios, as shown previously.
+We focus now on the setting where each RX is ``interfered" by only a finite number of TXs with an average power larger than $1/P$, who represent the significant interferers in terms of DoF.
+That is to say

+We will show in the following subsection that this condition is fulfilled in the networks practically encountered in wireless communications. \begin{corollary} Let us consider a symmetric network where condition \eqref{eq:exp_7} is satisfied.
+It then holds that

-\end{corollary} \begin{proof} This result follows directly by observing that~$\{\mathbf{B}^{\Dist,(j)}\}_{ki}$ is equal to zero if $\dist(k,j)>d_0$.
-From the asumption of finite density, there are only a finite number of RXs fulfilling this condition such that the size of the CSIT allocation at TX~$j$ remains bounded as $K$ increases. \end{proof} This result is in stark contrast with the conventional CSIT allocation where the size~$\Size(\mathbf{B}^{\Conv,(j)})$ scales linearly with~$K$.
-This corollary confirms the intuition that a CSIT-exchange restricted to a finite neighborhood is sufficient to achieve global coordination.
+\end{corollary} \begin{proof} This result follows directly from observing that $\Gamma_{k,i}\geq \Gamma_{i \rightarrow k}$ in the distance-based CSIT allocation in \eqref{eq:exp_2}.
+It follows then trivially from \eqref{eq:exp_7} that there are only a finite number of nonzero $\{\mathbf{B}^{\Dist,(j)}\}_{k,i}$ at every TX~$j$. \end{proof} This result is in stark contrast with the conventional CSIT allocation where the size~$\Size(\mathbf{B}^{\Conv,(j)})$ scales linearly with~$K$.
+This corollary confirms the intuition that a CSIT-exchange restricted to a finite neighborhood is sufficient to achieve global coordination from a DoF point of view.

-We have considered so far a scenario with global sharing of the user's data symbols.
-The result above leads to ask ourselves whether the sharing of the user's data could also be reduced to a local neighborhood without reduction of the DoF achieved. \begin{corollary} Let us denote by $\mathcal{K}_j$ the set of user's data symbols being shared to TX~$j$.
-It is sufficient for achieving the maximal DoF that~$s_i\in \mathcal{K}_j$ if
+Yet, we have considered so far a scenario with global sharing of the user's data symbols.
+The result above leads to ask ourselves whether this assumption is necessary or if it is possible to reduce the sharing of the user's data symbols without impacting the DoF achieved. \begin{corollary} Let us consider a symmetric network where condition \eqref{eq:exp_7} is satisfied.
+Let us further denote by $\mathcal{K}_j$ the set containing the user's data symbols which have to be shared to TX~$j$ in order to achieve the maximal DoF at every RX.
+It then holds that